GetDutchie/brick/docs/graphql/fields.md

 ## `toJson` and subfields

-When a field's type declares a `toJson` method that returns a map, subfields will be automatically populated on fetch requests based on the `final` instance fields of that field's type.
+When a field's type declares a `toJson` method that returns a `Map`, subfields will be automatically populated on fetch requests based on the `final` instance fields of that field's type.

 ```dart
 class Hat {